Ontario introduces new workforce law

 Protecting frontline workers

-The act proposes reducing the work time needed for presumptive coverage of primary-site skin cancer from 15 years to 10 years.
-This coverage will be expanded to include wildland firefighters and fire investigators for occupational cancers, heart injuries, and post-traumatic stress syndrome (PTSD).
+The act reduces the work time needed for presumptive coverage of primary-site skin cancer from 15 years to 10 years.
+This coverage is expanded to include wildland firefighters and fire investigators for occupational cancers, heart injuries, and post-traumatic stress syndrome (PTSD).
 Certain regulations (such as including wildland firefighters under the same presumptive coverages for occupational cancers, PTSD, and heart diseases) came into effect on May 1, 2024.

-The legislation will allow electronic and online copies of the Occupational Health and Safety Act (OHSA) to meet posting requirements and enable virtual meetings for joint health and safety committees.
+The legislation allows electronic and online copies of the Occupational Health and Safety Act (OHSA) to meet posting requirements and enable virtual meetings for joint health and safety committees.
 A consultation will consider expanding PTSD benefits to more workers.

-Efforts to prevent asbestos-related illnesses will be strengthened by adding data into a new occupational exposure registry.
-Employers will be banned from requiring sick notes for job-protected sick leave under the Employment Standards Act (ESA), but they can ask for other proof.
+Efforts to prevent asbestos-related illnesses have been strengthened by adding data into a new occupational exposure registry.
+Employers are banned from requiring sick notes for job-protected sick leave under the Employment Standards Act (ESA), but they can ask for other proof.

 Supporting women at work